ViperXSecurity/lib-nosa/README.md

 ## Features

-- Establishes socket connections directly through AFD driver IOCTL calls, **bypassing** the standard Winsock2 interface.
+- Establishes (TCP, UDP, RAW) connections directly through AFD driver IOCTL calls, **bypassing** the standard Winsock2 interface.
 - Focuses on simplicity and performance, with a small footprint and no unnecessary dependencies.
 - Provides direct access to internal socket APIs, giving developers fine-grained control over network operations.
 - Avoids the overhead and abstraction of the Winsock2 API, making it ideal for performance-critical applications.